Stephanie Kay Nutrition

 Instructions

-2. In a large mixing bowl, mix together oats, pumpkin seeds, coconut, dates/raisins, salt and cinnamon, and stir well to combine.
-If using dates, chop them roughly into bite size pieces before adding them to the bowl.
+3. In a large mixing bowl, add the oats, pumpkin seeds, shredded coconut, raisins, cinnamon, and salt, and stir well to combine.

-6. Transfer the mixture to baking dish and spread out evenly.
-Using something flat (such as the bottom of a drinking glass) press down the bar mixture to really pack them into the pan.
-The more tight and evenly you can pack them down, the easier they will be to slice.
+6. Once mixed, transfer the oat mixture to a parchment-lined baking pan, spreading it out evenly.
+Using something flat (such as the bottom of a drinking glass) press down on the oat mixture to pack it into the baking pan.
+The tighter and more evenly you can pack it down, the easier the bars will be to slice.

 Did you make this recipe?